 Our officers are dedicated to serving the citizens of West Columbia by providing safe neighborhoods and superior quality of life.
-The department has received numerous awards including the South Carolina Municipal Achievement Award, Alltel Crime Prevention Award, and recognized by Harvard University’s Ash Institute as one of the top 50 innovative Police Departments in the United States of America.
+The department has received numerous awards including the South Carolina Municipal Achievement Award, Alltel Crime Prevention Award, and was recognized by Harvard University’s Ash Institute as one of the top 50 innovative Police Departments in the United States of America.
 We are proud to protect and serve!

 Location & Office Hours

 The West Columbia Police Department is one of the best in the Midlands.
 With a staff of 65 employees, we enjoy a superb reputation as a professional law enforcement agency that provides professional service with a respectful can-do attitude.
 Among our staff, we have 55 sworn officers, including a Community Action Team, School Resource Officers, River District Patrol, and Investigators.
 We also have a full-time Victims’ Advocate and an Animal Control Officer.
 Our Training Division provides training in-house to our officers as well as to our local businesses, schools, churches, and citizen groups on topics ranging from defensive tactics, and active shooter response.
 Located at 200 N. 12th Street, in the heart of West Columbia, the Police Department’s administrative offices are open from 8:30 AM until 5:00 PM Monday through Friday.

 West Columbia Police Department Outreach Program

 The West Columbia Outreach Program represents a partnership between the West Columbia Police Department and the University of South Carolina School of Social Work.
 The program currently functions with four Master of Social Work interns and is overseen by licensed social worker Rhonda DiNovo.

 The program has three primary purposes; the first being to support officers through reducing calls for service from individuals with substance use or mental health issues.
 Secondly, the program seeks to promote positive behavior change through screening, brief intervention, and referral to treatment services.
 Finally, the program endeavors to connect West Columbia citizens to local community resources.